zircote/Bloom/README.md

 10b values given sufficient number of hashing buckets.
 (I am performing more on these numbers before I get overly confident on these findings.)

+Read Times on Benchmarks: 0.0011499519820647/s with three key hashing using a word list of 27607 unique strings.

+Add Times on benchmark tests: 0.0036964981654479/s with three key hashing using a word list of 27607 unique strings.

 ```php
 <?php